SijieQiu/CD_A4/README.md

 ### Manual Extraction and Annotation:

-Manual Selection of Texts: The text excerpts about Taylor Swift were manually selected from the list written by Chris Willman.
+Manual Selection of Texts: The text excerpts about Taylor Swift's songs were manually selected from the list written by Chris Willman in the web page by me.

 ### Text Extraction: